Clermont-Ferrand: Prehistory and Roman era

 Clermont ranks among the oldest cities of France.
 The first known mention was by the Greek geographer Strabo, who called it the "metropolis of the Arverni" (meaning their oppidum civitas or tribal capital).
-The city was at that time called Nemessos – a Gaulish word for a sacred forest, and was situated on the mound where the cathedral of Clermont-Ferrand stands today.
+The city was at that time called Nemessos, a Gaulish word for a sacred forest, and was situated on the mound where the cathedral of Clermont-Ferrand stands today.
 Somewhere in the area around Nemossos, the Arverni chieftain Vercingetorix (later to head a unified Gallic resistance to the Roman invasion led by Julius Caesar) was born around 72 BC.
 Nemossos was situated not far from the plateau of Gergovia, where Vercingetorix repulsed the Roman assault at the Battle of Gergovia in 52 BC.
 After the Roman conquest, the city became known as Augustonemetum.
+The city also boasts an expansive and largely uncharted network of manmade underground cavities, or souterrains, some of which were in use during Gallo-Roman times.

 Early Middle Ages

 The city became the seat of a bishop in the 5th century, at the time of the bishop Namatius, who built a cathedral here described by Gregory of Tours.
 Clermont went through a dark period after the disappearance of the Roman Empire and during the High Middle Ages was pillaged by the peoples who invaded Gaul.
 Between 471 and 475, Auvergne was often the target of Visigothic expansion, and the city was frequently besieged, including once by Euric.
 Although defended by Sidonius Apollinaris, at the head of the diocese from 468 to 486, and the patrician Ecdicius, the city was ceded to the Visigoths by emperor Julius Nepos in 475 and remained part of the Visigothic kingdom until 507.
 A generation later, it became part of the Kingdom of the Franks.
-On 8 November 535 the first Council of Clermont opened at Arvernis (Clermont), with fifteen bishops participating, including Caesarius of Arles, Nizier of Lyons, the Bishop of Trier, and Saint Hilarius, Bishop of Mende.
+On 8 November 535, the first Council of Clermont opened at Arvernis (Clermont), with fifteen bishops participating, including Caesarius of Arles, Nizier of Lyons, the Bishop of Trier, and Saint Hilarius, Bishop of Mende.
 The Council issued 16 decrees.
 The second canon reiterated the principle that the granting of episcopal dignity must be made according to merit and not as a result of intrigues.

 In 570, Bishop Avitus ordered the Jews of the city, who numbered over 500, to accept Christian baptism or be expelled.

 In 848, the city was renamed Clairmont, after the castle Clarus Mons.
 During this era, it was an episcopal city ruled by its bishop.
 Clermont was not spared by the Vikings at the time of the weakening of the Carolingian Empire: it was ravaged by the Normans under Hastein in 862 and 864 and, while its bishop Sigon carried out reconstruction work, again in 898 (or 910, according to some sources).
 Bishop Étienne II built a new Romanesque cathedral which was consecrated in 946.
 It was almost entirely replaced by the current Gothic cathedral, though the crypt survives and the towers were only replaced in the 19th century.